 Figure 7.7-1: Network Slice Subnet Instance Modification Request procedure

-Network Slice Subnet Management Service Provider (NSSM_SP) receives a modifyMOIAttributes operation defined in TS 28.532 [8] from Network Slice Subnet Management Service Consumer (NSSM_SC) with the DN of NetworkSliceSubnet MOI and the new network slice subnet related requirements (see SliceProfile defined in clause 6.3.3 in TS 28.541[6]).
+1) The Network Slice Subnet Management Service Provider (NSSMS_Provider) receives a ModifyJob creation request (see createMOI operation defined in clause 11.1.1.1 in TS 28.532 [8]) from the Network Slice Subnet Management Service Consumer (NSSMS_Consumer) with the DN of NetworkSliceSubnet MOI and the new network slice subnet related requirements (see SliceProfile defined in clause 6.3.3 in TS 28.541[6]).

+2) The NSSMS_Provider creates a ModifyJob instance and initiates execution of a background NSSI modification process.

+3) The NSSMS_Provider sends a ModifyJob creation response (see createMOI operation defined in clause 11.1.1.1 in TS 28.532 [8]).

-Based on the new network slice subnet related requirements, NSSM_SP invokes the feasibility check procedure.
-If the modification requirements can be satisfied, go to step 3), else go to step 5).
+4) Based on the new network slice subnet related requirements, the NSSMS_Provider invokes the feasibility check procedure.
+If the modification requirements can be satisfied, go to step 5), else go to step 10).

-NSSM_SP decomposes the NetworkSliceSubnet MOI modification request into modification requests for each NSSI constituent.
+5) The NSSMS_Provider decomposes the NetworkSliceSubnet MOI modification request into modification requests for each NSSI constituent.

-If the requested NSSI constituent is constituent NSSI, NSSM_SP invokes NSSI modification procedure as described in clause 7.7.
+6) If the requested NSSI constituent is constituent NSSI, the NSSMS_Provider invokes NSSI modification procedure as described in clause 7.7.

-If the requested NSSI constituent is NF instance, NSSM_SP invokes NF creation procedure as described in clause 7.10 or NF modification procedure as described in clause 7.11.
+7) If the requested NSSI constituent is NF instance, the NSSMS_Provider invokes NF creation procedure as described in clause 7.10 or NF modification procedure as described in clause 7.11.

-If the NSSI contains the virtualized part, NSSM_SP invokes the NS instance scaling and/or NS instance updating and/or NS instance instantiation procedure as described in TS 28.526 [7].
+8) If the NSSI contains the virtualized part, the NSSMS_Provider invokes the NS instance scaling and/or NS instance updating and/or NS instance instantiation procedure as described in TS 28.526 [7].

-If the NSSI contains the TN part, NSSM_SP invokes the TN related coordination procedure as described in clause 7.9.
+9) If the NSSI contains the TN part, the NSSMS_Provider invokes the TN related coordination procedure as described in clause 7.9.

-NSSM_SP sends NSSI modification results (see modifyMOIAttributes operation defined in TS 28.532 [8]) to NSSM_SC. still
+10a) If the NSSMS_Consumer has subscribed to MOI change notifications, the NSSMS_Provider sends the NSSI modification result via notification (see notifyMOIChanges defined in clause 11.1.1.11 in TS 28.532 [8]) to the NSSMS_Consumer.

+Note: The NSSMS_Producer may also update certain status attributes while the procedure is still in progress.
+Such updates would also trigger MOI change notifications to be sent in case a matching subscription has been configured.

+10b-1) If the NSSMS_Consumer has not subscribed to MOI change notifications, it may instead poll at regular intervals the status of the procedure as well as other MOI attributes of interest using a getMOIAttributes request (see clause 11.1.1.2 in TS 28.532 [8]).

+10b-2) The NSSMS_Producer will send a getMOIAttributes response including current values of the requested attributes (see clause 11.1.1.2 in TS 28.532 [8]).

+11) When the NSSMS_Consumer decides to delete the ModifyJob instance (e.g. after obtaining the modification result), the NSSMS_Consumer sends a job deletion request (see deleteMOI operation defined in clause 11.1.1.4 in TS 28.532 [8]) to the NSSMS_Provider for the specific ModifyJob instance.

+12) The NSSMS_Provider deletes the specified ModifyJob instance.

+13) The NSSMS_Provider sends a ModifyJob deletion response (see deleteMOI operation defined in clause 11.1.1.4 in TS 28.532 [8]).

 7.8 Procedure of Obtaining Network Slice Subnet Capability

 7.8.1 Introduction